zjn0505/ML/README.md

 | Chosen when n > 10k                 | Chosen when n < 10k       |
 | May need Feature Scaling            | No need of Feature Scaling|

+##### Feature Scaling
+returns a normalized version of X where the mean value of each feature is 0 and the standard deviation or range is 1.
+This is often a good preprocessing step to do when working with learning algorithms.

 &nbsp; [python](https://github.com/zjn0505/ML/blob/master/Python/gradient_descent.py)